-NCERT solutions for class 11 Accountancy provides a wide range of concepts and introduction to the subject which includes all the questions provided in the NCERT books.
+NCERT solutions for class 11 Accountancy provides a wide range of concepts and introduction to the subject which includes all the questions provided in the NCERT class 11 books.

 Accountancy or Accounting is a structure that is meant for measuring trading activities, actioning of information into reports and making the findings obtainable to the decision-makers.
 The documents, which liaise these findings about the achievement of an organisation in monetary terms, are called financial statements.
 Accounting is comprehended as a ‘Business Language’.

 NCERT solutions for class 11 Accountancy, chapter wise is given below.

 |Chapter 2||Theory Base of Accounting|

 |Chapter 5||Bank Reconciliation statement|

 |Chapter 7||Depreciation, Provisions and Reserves|